wso2/ansible-apim/docs/Pattern_4.md

 #### i.
 Customize `apim` role

 Navigate to [carbon-home](../roles/apim/templates/carbon-home) of the `apim` role.
 All the files required to deploy the API Manager Pub-Store-TM combination are here.
-Follow the instructions in the following files to modify the files.
+Follow the instructions in the following documents to modify the files.
 - [Publisher](https://docs.wso2.com/display/AM260/Deploying+WSO2+API-M+in+a+Distributed+Setup#DeployingWSO2API-MinaDistributedSetup-Step6.2-ConfigureandstarttheAPIPublisher)
 - [Store](https://docs.wso2.com/display/AM260/Deploying+WSO2+API-M+in+a+Distributed+Setup#DeployingWSO2API-MinaDistributedSetup-Step6.3-ConfigureandstarttheAPIStore)
 - [Traffic Manager](https://docs.wso2.com/display/AM260/Deploying+WSO2+API-M+in+a+Distributed+Setup#DeployingWSO2API-MinaDistributedSetup-Step6.4-ConfigureandstarttheTrafficManager)